sirrice/cv/README.md

     pip install click

-Run

-    # generates cv.pdf
+Edit [pubs.yml](./pubs.yml) with your papers.
+Then generate [pubs.tex](pubs.tex)

+    python genpubs.py -a pubs.yml > pubs.tex

+Generate CV

+    # include all content
     make

-    # strips out all lines prefixed with '##' in money.tex and teaching.tex
+    # strip out all lines prefixed with '##' in money.tex and teaching.tex
     make public=1

-I wrote a short python script to auto-generate the contents of `pubs.tex` so it has the same formatting as the rest of the CV.